 “…where do we want to go in the next 60 years?
 Where will we be in 2027 when we celebrate 75 years.
 My hope as we travel with God, is that we are firmly trusting that God is guiding our steps.
 I trust that God will provide us with the strength to go the distance.
 I lean heavily on the knowledge that Jesus often said this: “Do not be afraid.”
 (Matthew 10:26, 28; 28:5, 10; Luke 12:4, 12:32)Pastor Maryann Turcott, 2012 Annual Report

-- Sunday, July 3 – We celebrated our 70th Anniversary on a glorious sunny day with a wonderful outdoor service and BBQ attended by 70 old and new friends.
+- Sunday, July 3 – We celebrate our 70th Anniversary on a glorious sunny day with a wonderful outdoor service and BBQ attended by 70 old and new friends.